DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-deployment.md

 === "Upgrade Policy"

      - Upgrade Mode: __Rolling upgrade__ refers to gradually replacing instances of the old version with instances of the new version.
 During the upgrade process, business traffic will be load-balanced to the old and new instances at the same time, so the business will not be interrupted. __Rebuild and upgrade__ refers to deleting the load instance of the old version first, and then installing the specified new version.
 During the upgrade process, the business will be interrupted.
-     - Max Unavailable Pods: Specify the maximum value or ratio of unavailable pods during the load update process, the default is 25%.
+     - Max Unavailable: Specify the maximum value or ratio of unavailable pods during the load update process, the default is 25%.
 If it is equal to the number of instances, there is a risk of service interruption.
      - Max Surge: The maximum or ratio of the total number of Pods exceeding the desired replica count of Pods during a Pod update.
 Default is 25%.
      - Revision History Limit: Set the number of old versions retained when the version is rolled back.
 The default is 10.
      - Minimum Ready: The minimum time for a Pod to be ready.
 Only after this time is the Pod considered available.
 The default is 0 seconds.